trash/trash.github.io/_posts/wip2014-07-20-week-in-development-july-13.md

 Farms weren't the only target of supply-based balancing.
 I also balanced the amount of wood harvested from cutting down a tree and the amount of stone harvested from mining.

 I also balanced the amount of sleep that citizen's needed.
-By default citizen's now sleep 6 hours out of the day.
+By default, citizens now sleep 6 hours out of the day.
 Long enough that it affects gameplay but not long enough that you're stuck sitting waiting for citizens to wake up before they do something else.

 Apart of these tweaks to sleep, I finally gave a purpose to houses in the game.
 Initially, houses were just something you built but didn't actually serve a purpose.
 I changed sleep so that citizen's without a home in must spend twice as much time sleeping.
 This means that if you don't build houses, your citizens spend half the day sleeping.